ibm-cloud-docs/dns-svcs/faq.md

 {: #why-cant-i-delete-a-zone}
 {: faq}

-If a network has been added to a zone, the zone cannot be deleted until the permitted network is deleted from the zone.
+If a network is added to a zone, the zone cannot be deleted until the permitted network is deleted from the zone.

 ## DNS records
 {: #frequently-asked-questions-records}